bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `WTTIM` waits an amount of time specified by dlytime.
 The time is specified in seconds and must be a positive number.
-If no time is specified RNMR will prompt for it with a default of 1.0. ress Q while `WTTIM` is active to quit waiting.
+If no time is specified RNMR will prompt for it with a default of 1.0.
+Press Q while `WTTIM` is active to quit waiting.
 ## WWASH
 Set state of plot whitewash flag